1a1a11a/myblog/_posts/2023-08-01-distributed-computation.md

 </figure>
 </center>

 The architecture of distComp has evolved over time.
 The first version uses RPC with worker nodes fetching tasks from the master node.
-However, this design couples states into the master and it is hard to be fault-tolerant.
+However, this design couples states into the master, which is hard to be fault-tolerant.
 The current version of distComp uses a manager-worker architecture.
-The manager node submits the tasks to a redis instance (running on the same node as the manager).
+The manager node submits the tasks to a Redis instance (running on the same node as the manager).
 The worker nodes perform the computation.
-THe task submission and task execution are decoupled.
+The task submission and task execution are decoupled.
 Meanwhile, the state is persisted in Redis which periodically saves the state to disk.

 ## How to use